 Copper Test Kits

 Copper test kits are an effective solution for testing the level of copper in your water.
 Simply dip a test strip under a running tap for a few seconds.
 Wait for 60 seconds and compare with the colour chart on the rear of packaging.
 Testing your water from various locations is advised as copper levels can vary from one location to the next.
-Test your copper with the Allora 14 in 1 Water Test Kit.
+Test your copper with the Copper Water Test Kit

 How to reduce copper level in drinking water